mattdibi/redox-w-firmware/README.md

 #### Stop the containers

-To stop the two running containers run:
+To stop the two running containers, from inside the `redox-w-firmware` folder run:

 ```
 docker-compose down